zahanm/abtest-learn/README.md

 ## Generating the data

 We simulate server hits, and use the random module to pick which exposure and conversion events to log.
+For simplicity, there will be at most one exposure per UID in the set.

 ### Each Hit